 Other Kremlin-funded think tanks have allegedly attempted to influence elections abroad.
-The Russian Institute for Strategic Research (RISS) is a Kremlin think tank based in Moscow that has offices throughout the country, including a Baltic Regional Information-Analytical Center in the exclave of Kaliningrad (the Baltic states are a particular focus for the Kremlin's malign influence operations).275 RISS, which was established by Putin and is mostly staffed with ex-intelligence officers, has been accused by Kremlin opponents of seeking to prevent Montenegro's accession to NATO, dissuade Sweden from enhancing its ties with the alliance, and in-fluence a national election in Bulgaria (see Chapter 5).276 Accord-
+The Russian Institute for Strategic Research (RISS) is a Kremlin think tank based in Moscow that has offices throughout the country, including a Baltic Regional Information-Analytical Center in the exclave of Kaliningrad (the Baltic states are a particular focus for the Kremlin's malign influence operations).275 RISS, which was established by Putin and is mostly staffed with ex-intelligence officers, has been accused by Kremlin opponents of seeking to prevent Montenegro's accession to NATO, dissuade Sweden from enhancing its ties with the alliance, and influence a national election in Bulgaria (see Chapter 5).276 Accord-

-268 Vladislava Vojtiskova et al., The Bear in Sheep's Clothing: Russia's Government-Funded Organisations in the EU, Wilfried Martens Centre for European Studies, at 34 (July 2016).
-269 Ibid.
+$^{^{268}}$ Vladislava Vojtiskova et al., The Bear in Sheep's Clothing: Russia's Government-Funded Organisations in the EU, Wilfried Martens Centre for European Studies, at 34 (July 2016). $^{269}\,Ibid.$

-271Orvia Lutsevych, Agents of the Russian World: Proxy Groups in the Contested Neighbourhood, Chatham House, at 11 (Apr.
+271 Orysia Lutsevych, Agents of the Russian World: Proxy Groups in the Contested Neighbourhood, Chatham House, at 11 (Apr.
 2016).
-2Ibid. at 12.